netpoe/facebook-challenge-2020/README.md

 ## Pre-requisites

-This tutorial assumes that you already created a React application with [`create-react-app`](https://create-react-app.dev/docs/adding-typescript/#installation).
+Clone this application with `git clone git@github.com:netpoe/facebook-challenge-2020.git`

-This tutorial uses Typescript.
+This tutorial assumes that you are familiar with Typescript and the basics of HTTP Request headers.

 ---